How to Homeschool with Prodigy: 3 Easy Steps for SuccessAll Posts

 Psst: want even more parent features to support their journey?

-With Prodigy’s NEW Premium Membership features for parents, you’ll get even better insights to join your child on their learning journey and support them exactly where they need it
+With Prodigy's Membership features, you’ll get even better insights to join your child on their learning journey and support them exactly where they need it

-Your Premium Membership will engage your child with Prodigy like never before with awesome in-game features like:
+Membership packages can engage your child with Prodigy like never before with awesome in-game features like:

 - Full access to ALL game areas